SonytaUng/Travel-Itinerary-Planner/README.md

 A web application that helps users create, organize, and optimize travel itineraries by fetching real-time flight, hotel, and attraction data.
 The app can suggest the best places to visit, display weather forecasts, and even estimate trip costs.

 Tech Stack
-Backend: Java Spring Boot
+- Backend: Java Spring Boot
-Frontend: Angular
+- Frontend: Angular
-Database: PostgreSQL / MySQL (for storing user trips)
+- Database: PostgreSQL / MySQL (for storing user trips)

-APIs to Use:
+APIs to Use
-Amadeus API – Flight and hotel booking data
+- Amadeus API – Flight and hotel booking data
-Google Places API – Nearby attractions & restaurants Google Maps API – Route optimization & travel distances OpenWeather API – Weather forecast for destinations Currency Exchange API – Convert expenses into the user’s preferred currency
+- Google Places API – Nearby attractions & restaurants
+- Google Maps API – Route optimization & travel distances
+- OpenWeather API – Weather forecast for destinations
+- Currency Exchange API – Convert expenses into the user’s preferred currency

 Features to Include
 - User Authentication – Allow users to log in and save their itineraries.